breatheco-de/exercise-todo-list/README.md

 ## 📝 Instructions
 - You app needs to look [like this](https://github.com/breatheco-de/exercise-todo-list/blob/master/preview.gif?raw=true).
-- The tasks are added when the user press enter on the keyboard or you can have your own button.
+- The tasks are added when the user presses enter on the keyboard or you can have your own button.
 - The delete icon shows only when the task is hovered.
 - The user can add as many tasks as it wants.
 - When there is no tasks the list should say "No tasks, add a task"